 The Compensation and Governance Committee, Board of Directors and management of Universal take pride in our performance-based compensation program and remain committed to maintaining the integrity of the program in good times and bad.
 We believe that the proportion of at-risk, performance-based compensation should increase as an employee's level of responsibility increases.
 To this end, our executive compensation program primarily consists of moderate base salary and variable at-risk annual cash and equity incentive awards that are benchmarked to the 50th percentile of the market.
 While the Compensation and Governance Committee utilizes market data and other statistical information on executive compensation, it is not over-reliant on such data.
 The Committee recognizes its responsibility to avoid the tendency to permit "benchmarking" to be a contributor to escalating executive compensation.
-This year, we limited base salary increases to 1.00% for our named executive officers.
+Last year, we limited base salary increases and increases in total direct compensation to 1.00% for our named executive officers.
 Over the last six years, the base salary of our Chief Executive Officer has increased by an average of only 1.56% per year.
+For fiscal year 2018, increases in the total direct compensation of our named executive officers were limited to 1.5%, except for our Chief Executive Officer who received an increase of 5.87%.
+This initial increase was warranted as Mr. G. Freeman's compensation has fallen well below the 50th percentile of our peer group.
+The target percentages for the components of total direct compensation for two other executives were also changed, but these changes limited the increase in total direct compensation to 1.5%.